Conformal blocks and rational normal curves: Chow Quotients

 \subsection{Background}

 We briefly recall the definition of a Chow quotient \cite[\S0.1]{Kap93} (see also \cite[\S3]{Hu05a}).
-If an algebraic group $G$ acts on a projective variety $X$ then there exists a Zariski dense $G$-invariant subset $U\subseteq X$ for which all the orbit closures $\overline{Gu} \subseteq X$, $u\in U$, have the same dimension $r$ and homology class $\delta\in H_{2r}(X,\mathbb{Z})$.
-This induces an embedding $U/G \hookrightarrow \text{Chow}(X,\delta)$ into the Chow variety parametrizing cycles in $X$ with homology class $\delta$.
-By definition the Chow quotient is the closure of the image: If $G$ is reductive then there is a birational morphism from the Chow quotient to any GIT quotient $X\quotient_L G$ for which there is a stable point \cite[Theorem 0.4.3]{Kap93}, and by variation of GIT there is a morphism from such quotients to nearby quotients for which there is a semistable point \cite{Tha96,DH98}, so the Chow quotient maps to all nonempty GIT quotients.
+If an algebraic group $G$ acts on a projective variety $X$, then there exists a Zariski dense $G$-invariant subset $U\subseteq X$ for which all the orbit closures $\overline{Gu} \subseteq X$, $u\in U$, have the same dimension $r$ and homology class $\delta\in H_{2r}(X,\mathbb{Z})$.
+This induces an embedding $U/G \hookrightarrow \text{Chow}(X,\delta)$ into the Chow variety parameterizing cycles in $X$ with homology class $\delta$.
+By definition, the Chow quotient is the closure of the image: If $G$ is reductive, then there is a birational morphism from the Chow quotient to each GIT quotient $X\quotient_L G$ for which there is a stable point, i.e., such that the linearization $L$ is effective \cite[Theorem 0.4.3]{Kap93}.